slobkerCC/Code-Cube-Docs/docs/datalayer-guard/intro.md

   - toc
 ---

+**Quick links**

+- [Configuration via scraper](https://docs.code-cube.io/datalayer-guard/scraped-events/)
+- [Configuration via Tag Manager](https://docs.code-cube.io/datalayer-guard/scraped-events/).

 # Code Cube's DataLayer Guard
-The DataLayer Guard **continously monitors the dataLayer on your website**.
-Changes or errors in the dataLayer are signaled based on a preconfigured template within the Code Cube portal.
-The DataLayer Guard monitors the website every hour or every day (based on the license).
+Code Cube's DataLayer Guard keeps a constant eye on your website's dataLayer.
+Any changes or errors within the dataLayer triggeLayer Guard to send a notification, based on preconfigured templates within the Code Cube portal.
+The DataLayer Guard conducts website monitoring hourly or daily, depending on your license.

 The dataLayer contains all information used to pass data from your website to Tag Manager.
 A broken dataLayer causes the loss of valuable marketing- and analytics data and missing out on important insights.

-**Quick links**

-- [Configuration via scraper](https://docs.code-cube.io/datalayer-guard/scraped-events/)
-- [Configuration via Tag Manager](https://docs.code-cube.io/datalayer-guard/scraped-events/).

-## How does the monitoring work? 🔎
+## How does it work? 🔎
-At Code Cube, two methods are used for dataLayer monitoring: using the DataLayer Guard scraper or integrate monitoring via (Google) Tag Manager.
+At Code Cube, we use two methods for dataLayer monitoring: the DataLayer Guard Scraper and integration with (Google) Tag Manager.

 ### Monitoring via custom scraper
 The DataLayer Guard acts as a scraper, continuously visiting your website, navigating through it, and performing various interactions based on predefined templates set up via the configuration page in the portal.

-Most dataLayer evnts can be montiored following this configuration.
-No additional configuration via front-end or Tag Management systems is required.
-Which is one of the biggest advantages of this set-up: there are no dependencies on development and on external scripts.
+Most dataLayer events can be monitored with this setup, without the need for additional configurations via frontend or Tag Management systems.
+This autonomy from development and external scripts is one of the setup's significant advantages.

 Within the scraper, two types of events are defined.